Teaching English in France: Living in France

 Technology and Advancement

-Usually North American cell phones work while in France, but the rates are typically quite expensive.
-ESL teachers will most likely want to reserve their cell phone time for emergencies only, or to purchase a French mobile phone and a matching plan (plans usually start at €15/monthly).
-Some of the more popular cell phone providers in France include Orange, SFR, and Bouygues.
-Going to a French electronics store is a good place to find a cell phone.
+While some North American cell phones will work in France, the rates are typically quite expensive.
+ESL teachers will most likely want to reserve their cell phone time for emergencies only, or purchase a French mobile phone and a matching plan (plans usually start at €20/month for a twelve-month contract and include unlimited texting, calling, and data in France).
+Some of the more popular cell phone providers in France include Orange, SFR, Virgin and Bouygues.
+As in Canada, going to an electronics store is a good place to start.
+However, ESL teachers should be aware that they will need to provide proof of a French bank account (RIB: relevé d'indentité bancaire) and possibly of French residency (a copy of their long-stay visa) in order to sign a contract.

 Transportation in France